openaire/guidelines-data-archives/docs/field_alternateidentifier.rst

 * alternateIdentifier_ is *recommended* in OpenAIRE instead of *optional* in DataCite.
 * OpenAIRE uses alternateIdentifier_ also for the specific web targets *landing page* and *distribution location*.
-* OpenAIRE allows more identifier types than just DOI as in DataCite.

 **OpenAIRE Data Guidelines v Differentiation**